NagarajSH/Spring-Cloud/spring_cloud_service_discovery_lab_instructions.md

     }
   ```

 21. Run all of the word services and sentence service.
 (Run within your IDE, or build JARs for each one (mvn clean package) and run from the command line (java -jar name-of-jar.jar), whichever you find easiest).
-(If running from STS, uncheck ìEnable Live Bean supportî in the run configurations).
+(If running from STS, uncheck ‚ÄúEnable Live Bean support‚Äù in the run configurations).
 Since each service uses a separate port, they should be able to run side-by-side on the same computer.
 Open [http://localhost:8020/sentence](http://localhost:8020/sentence) to see the completed sentence.
 Refresh the URL and watch the sentence change.

   **BONUS - Refactor to use Spring Cloud Config Server.**

   We can use Eureka together with the config server to eliminate the need for each client to be configured with the location of the Eureka server

-22. Add a new file to your GitHub repository (the same repository used in the last lab) called ìapplication.ymlî (or properties).
+22. Add a new file to your GitHub repository (the same repository used in the last lab) called ‚Äúapplication.yml‚Äù (or properties).
 Add the following key / values (use correct YAML formatting):
   - eureka.client.serviceUrl.defaultZone=http://localhost:8010/eureka/

 23. Open the common-config-server project.
 This is essentially the same config server that you produced in lab 3.
 Alter the application.yml to point to your own github repository.
 Save all and run this server.
 (You can use it as the config server for almost all of the remaining labs in this course.)